Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Some key points about ownership rights in leasing:

-• Limited ownership rights during the lease term
+• Limited ownership rights during the term

 • Restrictions on customization and mileage